 What are the types of fixed rate personal loans?

 A few different types of fixed rate personal loans exist, each suited to different loan purposes and for borrowers in varying situations.
-Depending on what you need, any of the following might be suitable:
+Depending on what you need, either of the following might be suitable:

-- Secured fixed rate personal loan.
 If you’re looking to purchase a car, draw on your home equity or even use a high-priced asset as a guarantee, you could consider a secured fixed rate loan.

 How you can compare your fixed rate personal loan options

 If you’re wondering which fixed rate loan is right for you, compare your options to find the best fit.
 Keep the following features in mind: